 5.15.5.5 The faculty member with the largest vote total is awarded the position of Division Chair for a 4-year term, starting the upcoming July 1.

 5.15.5.6 In the case of a tie, the ballots will be retallied where full-time regular faculty ballots count as 75.0% of the total, and temporary (part-time) faculty and classified ballots shall count as 25.0% of the vote total.
-If the vote remains tied, the tie will be resolved by a coin flip held by the appropriate dean in the presence of the tied candidates.
+If the vote remains tied, the tie will be resolved by a coin flip held by the assigned administrator in the presence of the tied candidates.

 5.15.6 Interim or temporary appointments to posted positions may be made in the circumstances set forth in this section.

-5.15.6.1 If there are no applicants for the position, the appropriate Dean, in consultation with the regular faculty of the division, shall make a one-year interim appointment to the position.
+5.15.6.1 If there are no applicants for the position, the assigned administrator, in consultation with the regular faculty of the division, shall make a temporary appointment to be determined by mutual agreement between the vice president and the appointee.
 If this occurs, the selection procedure will be reinitiated in fall of the following academic year (5.15.2).

-5.15.6.2 If the position is vacated permanently during a 4-year term due to illness, resignation, retirement or other cause, the appropriate Dean shall conduct a vote of the regular faculty to select an interim Division Chair (with a tied vote broken by coin flip).
+5.15.6.2 If the position is vacated permanently during a 4-year term due to illness, resignation, retirement or other cause, the assigned administrator shall conduct a vote of the regular faculty to select an interim Division Chair (with a tied vote broken by coin flip).
 A permanent selection procedure will be initiated at the beginning of the next fall semester (5.15.2).
 The interim Chair will serve until a replacement Chair is selected and begins a 4-year appointment as described in Article 5.15.4.

-5.15.6.3 If the position is vacated on a temporary basis due to a leave of absence (e.g., fellowship, illness, sabbatical), the appropriate Dean, in consultation with the regular faculty of the division, shall make a temporary appointment to the position.
+5.15.6.3 If the position is vacated on a temporary basis due to a leave of absence (e.g., fellowship, illness, sabbatical), the assigned administrator, in consultation with the regular faculty of the division, shall make a temporary appointment to the position.
 The interim Chair will serve until the leave is over and the elected chair returns to serve out the remainder of their 4-year term.

-5.15.7 The Superintendent/President will present approved recommendations to the Board of Trustees.
+5.15.7 If an Interim or temporary appointment to posted positions remains vacant, the appropriate Vice President (Instruction or Student Success Support Programs) may seek a qualified faculty member outside of the Division.

+5.15.7.1 The appropriate Vice President will send out notice of the vacancy, identifying the Division, and providing applicants with two calendar weeks to submit an application.

+5.15.7.2 Each applicant will be voted on by faculty in the Division.
+Votes will be weighted pursuant to Article 5.15.5.6.

+5.15.7.3 Division Chairs elected outside of the Division will serve on a temporary basis to be determined by mutual agreement between the vice president and appointee.

 North County Coordinator Selection Procedure

-5.16 The North County Coordinators report to the Dean(s) who manage the Divisions they serve and provide academic leadership for the North County Campus.
+5.16 The North County Coordinators report to the assigned administrator who manage the Divisions they serve and provide academic leadership for the North County Campus.
 The term shall be four (4) years.

 5.16.1 A North County Coordinator position shall be held by a full-time regular faculty member who has tenure and who has a teaching assignment on the North County Campus at least two days each week.
 A tenure-track faculty member may be assigned to this position with permission of the Assistant Superintendent/Vice President of Instruction